legendu-net/blog/en/content/2019/08/schedule-cron-tasks-in-a-docker-container/schedule-cron-tasks-in-a-docker-container.markdown

 Title: Schedule Cron Tasks in a Docker Container
 Category: Software
 Tags: software, Docker, crontab, cron, deamon, container
-Modified: 2021-06-01 09:40:48
+Modified: 2021-10-25 20:14:17

 Cron tasks work in a Docker container.
 However,
-you have to manually start the cron deamon using `cron` or `sudo cron` if it is not configured (via the Docker entrypoint) to start on the start of the Docker container.
+you have to manually start the cron deamon (root or sudo required) using `cron` or `sudo cron` if it is not configured (via the Docker entrypoint) to start on the start of the Docker container.
 For tutorials on crontab,
 please refer to the post